Program and Course Offerings / Registration / Delivery Methods

 Once you have successfully completed all the courses in the Program of Studies and final grades appear on your academic record, you may request your Acknowledgement of Completion.
 Students will need to submit the online Request for Acknowledgement of Completion form.
 Your Acknowledgement of Completion will be mailed to you at the address provided.
 Please allow 4 to 6 weeks for delivery.

-I have completed all courses required for my Certificate or Diploma.
+I have completed all courses required for my Certificate, Diploma or Microcredential.
 What are the next steps?

 When you have successfully completed all the courses in the Program of Studies and final grades appear on your academic record, please apply to graduate.
 Regardless of whether or not you wish to attend the Convocation ceremony, you still need to apply to graduate through MyMohawk.
 Residency requirements and course/program currency requirements must be met.
 Visit Graduation and Convocation for details.